hujh08/EbooksEdit/readme.md

 Tools to edit ebooks

 # Introduction
-Motivation of this toolkit is that some ebooks, most with type of PDF, downloaded from, like, [Library Genesis](http://libgen.rs/), have some flaws for reading in IPAD.
-For example, some have no bookmarks.
-Tools here are designed to fix these flaws, like adding bookmarks.
+Motivation of this toolkit is that some ebooks, e.g. downloaded from [Library Genesis](http://libgen.rs/), have some flaws for reading, for example no bookmarks.
+Tools here are designed to fix these flaws.
+Currently implemented tasks include adding bookmarks, editing page labels, removing annotations, changing page size and so on

+# Required Library
+PyPDF2

+# Task